munuxi/sparse_rref/README.md

 ### How to use this code

-We only support the rational field $\mathbb Q$ and the $\mathbb Z/p\mathbb Z$, where $p$ is a prime, but It is possible to generalize to other fields/rings by some small modification.
+We now only support the rational field $\mathbb Q$ and the $\mathbb Z/p\mathbb Z$, where $p$ is a prime, but it is possible to generalize to other fields/rings by some small modification.

 It is highly recommended to use [mimalloc](https://github.com/microsoft/mimalloc) (or other similar library) to dynamically override the standard malloc, especially on Windows.

 We also provide an example, see `mma_link.cpp`, by using the LibraryLink api of Mathematica to compile a library which can used by Mathematica.

-Build it, e.g.
+Build it, e.g. (also add -lpthread if pthread is required by the compiler)

 ```bash
 g++ snmod_vec.cpp snmod_mat.cpp sfmpq_vec.cpp sfmpq_mat.cpp main.cpp -o sparserref -O3 -std=c++17 -Iincludepath -Llibpath -lflint -lgmp